gerencianet/gn-api-sdk-php/docs/CARNET.md

 - The metadata information (like in the banking billet), with notification_url and/or custom_id;
 - If the total value must be split among every charges or if each charge must have the value;
+- The message to the carnet
-- The instructions to the carnet (At most 4 lines).
+- The configurations to the carnet

 Instantiate the module: